What is the Eger wine region and what happens there?

 What kinds of wines are made in Eger?

 Given its unique microclimate (see above), Eger has been able to make both white and red wines and historically the focus has shifted between the two.
-For example, it started out being a white wine region, but during the Ottoman period the red kadarka grape became prominent.
+For example, it started out being a white wine region, but by the 17th century the red kadarka grape became prominent.
 After the phylloxera destroyed the vines in the late 19th century, white grapes were more common again.
 Since then, there’s been a gradual shift back to red grapes, although kékfrankos (blaufränkisch), merlot, cabernet sauvignon, and cabernet franc replaced the kadarka.
 Today, reds comprise about two thirds of Eger’s wines.

 Two Hungarian wine regions — Eger and Szekszárd — are permitted to using the Bull’s Blood label because there’s a dispute about which one can lay greater claim to the name.
 In practice, Eger is better known for its Bull’s Blood.